Vizzuality/job-offers/_drafts/2016-04-28-offer-senior-designer.markdown

 * Create visual systems and guidelines to communicate design specifications (like illustration style, color palettes and typography) based on interactivity requirements.
 * Communicating design specifications to the team working on a day-to-day basis
 * Analyzing data with an eye for translating it into visualizations
-* Collaborate with developers, designers and project managers while advocating for the best user experience as well as proper integration of design guidelines.
+* Collaborate with developers, designers, scientists, researchers and project managers while advocating for the best user experience as well as proper integration of design guidelines.

 ## Some of the skills we would value: